Tornado outbreak of May 26–31, 2013: Flooding impacts

 On May 29, a man was killed by a falling tree in Verona, New York during a severe thunderstorm.
 Flash flooding in Scott County, Arkansas killed four people, including a sheriff.
 Missouri authorities confirmed three deaths as a result of high water that occurred in the counties of Lawrence, Miller and Reynolds.

 Aftermath

 More than 210,000 customers were left without power: 89,000 in Missouri, 86,000 in Oklahoma, 31,000 in Illinois, 3,000 in Arkansas, 1,000 in Kansas, and 500 in Indiana.
 According to the state transportation department, portions of more than 200 roads in Oklahoma were closed due to flooding.
 On May 31, the National Oceanic and Atmospheric Administration (NOAA) announced it would no longer furlough employees under sequestration due to the outbreak of tornadoes.
-A baseball game between The Saint Louis Cardinals and San Francisco Giants was postponed due to the storm.
+A baseball game between the Saint Louis Cardinals and San Francisco Giants was postponed due to the storm.
 Another baseball game between the Texas Rangers and Arizona Diamondbacks was postponed.
+Following the storms, Will Rogers World Airport lost power.